Paperspace/Docs/explore-train-deploy/workflows/gradient-actions.md

   args: ["echo", "hello", "world"]
 ```

-In this basic example, the Gradient action called `container@v1` allows us to pick an arbitrary docker container \(in this case the lightweight `bash` container\) and pass arguments directly to it.
+The Gradient action called `container@v1` allows you to use an arbitrary docker container image \(in this case the lightweight `bash` container image\) and pass arguments directly to it.

 ## script